Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - Code should be made reusable/shareable whenever possible.
 Avoid copy-pasting nearly identical code to multiple places when you could make it a shared method/field/etc. instead.
 - Projects (code, classes, packages, etc.) should always be well-structured and organized, with great focus on easy maintainability.
 The project should be easy to understand and maintain for new devs later.
 - Avoid god classes.
 Split large classes into organized and well-structured smaller classes.
+- Do not create new helper classes just to share code between tests and normal code.
+If you would need to do that, simply make it a temporary test that copies the exact code you want to test, and then remove the test after.
+- Split classes in a way that makes sense.
+Do not split them just for the sake of splitting them.
+Don't create 20 new helper classes with one method each, split them in a reasonable and logical way.
 - Avoid spanning method heads and method calls over multiple lines, no matter how long they are.
 One line per method head and method call.
 - Always document fragile parts of the code that could break easily when handled wrong.
 Explain what they do and what is important for them.
 - Always document code that could look a bit hacky, weird, or even useless at first look.
 Explain what the code does, why it is there, and what is important to note for it.